VictoriaMetrics/VictoriaMetrics/docs/anomaly-detection/QuickStart.md

 ## How to configure vmanomaly
 To run `vmanomaly` you need to set up configuration file in `yaml` format.

-Here is an example of config file that will run FB Prophet model, that will be retrained every 2 hours on 14 days of previous data.
+Here is an example of config file that will run [Facebook Prophet](https://facebook.github.io/prophet/) model, that will be retrained every 2 hours on 14 days of previous data.
 It will generate inference (including `anomaly_score` metric) every 1 minute.

 ```yaml